-- (a) No official shall have a financial interest in any contract or transaction involving (i) the sale or lease of goods, real estate, or services, or (ii) the lending of credit to the city. - (b) For the purposes of this section, the ownership by an official or their relative of the stock or instruments of debt of a publicly traded company does not give the official a financial interest in any contracts or transactions between that company and the city, provided that the value of the interest held by the official or their relative in such stock or instruments of debt is less than ten percent of the voting stock or shares of the company and/or less than 10 percent or \$15,000 of the fair market value of the company. - (c) This section does not apply to the city's acquisition of an interest in land owned by an official when the land is acquired through or under the threat of the city's exercise of eminent domain authority.
+- (a) No official shall have a financial interest in any contract or transaction involving (i) the sale or lease of goods, real estate, or services, or (ii) the lending of credit to the city. - (b) For the purposes of this section, the ownership by an official of the stock or instruments of debt of a publicly traded company does not give the official a financial interest in any contracts or transactions between that company and the city, provided that the value of the interest held by the official in such stock or instruments of debt is less than ten percent of the voting stock or shares of the company and/or less than 10 percent or \$15,000 of the fair market value of the company.
+For purposes of this section the ownership interests of an official's relative, as the word "relative" is defined in this article, are deemed to belong to the official. - (c) This section does not apply to the city's acquisition of an interest in land owned by an official when the land is acquired through or under the threat of the city's exercise of eminent domain authority.